PavanRangani/docs/docs/prd/gifting/add-edit-delete-prior-year-record.md

 ###### Scenario 11.2

-Given: I have Add Prior dialog open
+Given: I have Add Prior Summary dialog open

 And: I have entered `Annual Gift Amount` is `18000`.